sonic-visualiser/sonic-annotator/README.md

 with a certain set of parameters and a specified execution context: step and block size, sample rate, etc.

-(See http://www.vamp-plugins.org/ for more information about Vamp plugins.)
+(See https://www.vamp-plugins.org/ for more information about Vamp plugins.)

-To use a particular transform, specify its filename on the command line with the -t option.
+To use a particular transform, specify its filename on the command line with the `-t` option.

-Transforms are usually described in RDF, following the transform part of the Vamp plugin ontology (http://purl.org/ontology/vamp/).
+Transforms are usually described in RDF, following the transform part of the Vamp plugin ontology, https://purl.org/ontology/vamp/ .
 A Transform may use any Vamp plugin that is currently installed and available on the system.
-You can obtain a list of available plugin outputs by running Sonic Annotator with the -l option, and you can obtain a skeleton transform description for one of these plugins with the -s option.
+You can obtain a list of available plugin outputs by running Sonic Annotator with the `-l` option, and you can obtain a skeleton transform description for one of these plugins with the `-s` option.

 For example, if the example plugins from the Vamp plugin SDK are available and no other plugins are installed, you might have an